ritsec/RITSEC_WIKI/archive/19_Fall/2019_09_06/README.md

     *Jim Maskelony* @Degenerat3

-    > This talk will explore the topic of covert comms, specifically steganography, and how they can be applied to cyber security.
+    > This talk will explore the topic of covert communications, specifically steganography, and how they can be applied to cyber security.

     [Talk Video](https://www.youtube.com/watch?v=iKUQROblTxo)

 3. **My First Red Team Experience**